MX960 Routing Engine Description

 1. If two Routing Engines are

-installed, one functions as the master and the other acts as the backup.
+installed, one functions as the primary and the other acts as the

-If the master Routing Engine fails or is removed and the backup is
+backup.
+If the primary Routing Engine fails or is removed and the

-configured appropriately, the backup takes over as the master.
+backup is configured appropriately, the backup takes over as the primary.

 On the MX960 router, a Routing Engine installed in SCB slot